Learning Graph Laplacian with MCP: Introduction

 Let $\mathbb{S}^n_+$ ($\mathbb{S}^n_{++}$) denote the cone of positive semidefinite (definite) matrices in the space of $n\times n$ real symmetric matrices $\mathbb{S}^n$.
-Given a Gaussian random vector $\Delta \sim \mathcal{N}_n(\mu,\Sigma)$ and its sample covariance matrix $S \in \mathbb{S}^n_+$, a notable way of learning a precision matrix from the data matrix $S$ is via the following $\ell_1$-norm penalized maximum likelihood approach \cite{banerjee2008model,friedman2008sparse,rothman2008sparse,yuan2006model}:
+Given a Gaussian random vector $\Delta \sim \mathcal{N}_n(\mu,\Sigma)$ and its sample covariance matrix $S \in \mathbb{S}^n_+$, a notable way of learning a precision matrix from the data matrix $S$ is via the following $\ell_1$-norm penalized maximum likelihood approach \cite{yuan2007model,banerjee2008model,friedman2008sparse,rothman2008sparse}

 where {$\|\Theta\|_{1,{\rm off}} = \sum_{i\neq j} |\Theta_{ij}|$} and $\lambda$ is a non-negative penalty parameter.
 The solutions to \eqref{model-glasso} are only constrained to be positive definite, and both positive and negative edge weights are allowed in the estimated graph.
-However, one may further require all edge weights to be non-negative, and thus prefer to estimate a graph Laplacian matrix from the data due to several reasons.
-First of all, a negative edge weight implies a negative partial correlation between the two connected random variables, which might be difficult to interpret in some applications.
+However, one may further require all edge weights to be non-negative.
+A negative edge weight implies a negative partial correlation between the two connected random variables, which might be difficult to interpret in some applications.
 For certain types of data, one feature is likely to be predicted by non-negative linear combinations of other features.
-Under such application settings, the extra non-negative constraints on the edge weights can provide a more accurate estimation of the graph than \eqref{model-glasso}.
-More broadly, graph Laplacian matrices are desirable for a large majority of studies and applications, for example, spectral graph theory \cite{chung1997spectral}, clustering and partition problems \cite{ng2002spectral,shi1997normalized,simon1991partitioning}, dimensionality reduction and data representation \cite{belkin2003laplacian}, and graph signal processing \cite{shuman2013emerging}.
-Therefore, it is essential to learn graph Laplacian matrices from data.
+Under such application settings, the extra non-negative constraints on the edge weights can provide a more accurate estimation of the graph than \eqref{model-glasso} and thus one prefers to estimate a graph Laplacian matrix from the data.
+More broadly, graph Laplacian matrices are desirable for a large majority of studies and applications, for example, spectral graph theory \cite{chung1997spectral}, clustering and partition problems \cite{simon1991partitioning,shi1997normalized,ng2002spectral}, dimensionality reduction and data representation \cite{belkin2003laplacian}, and graph signal processing \cite{shuman2013emerging}.
+Therefore, it is essential to learn graph Laplacian matrices from data. {In fact, many researchers have recently considered Gaussian graphical models that is multivariate totally positive of order 2 (MTP$_2$), namely, all partial correlations are required to be non-negative.
+A Gaussian graphical model is said to be MTP$_2$ if the $(i,j)$-th entry of the precision matrix $(\Sigma^{-1})_{ij}$ is non-positive for all $i\neq j$.
+We refer the readers to \cite{fallat2017total,lauritzen2019maximum,wang2020learning,slawski2015estimation,tugnait2021high,tugnait2021sparse,deng2020fast,egilmez2017graph} for properties of MTP$_2$ Gaussian graphical models and efficient algorithms for estimating the MTP$_2$ Gaussian graphical models.}

 We start by giving the definition of a graph Laplacian matrix formally.
 For an undirected weighted graph $\mathcal{G} = (\mathcal{V},\mathcal{E})$ with $\mathcal{V}$ being the set of vertices and $\mathcal{E}$ the set of edges, the weight matrix of $\mathcal{G}$ is defined as $W\in\mathbb{S}^n$ where $W_{ij} = w_{(ij)}\in\mathbb{R}_+$ is the weight of the edge $(i,j)\in\mathcal{E}$ and $W_{ij} = 0$ if $(i,j)\notin\mathcal{E}$.
 Therefore, the weight matrix $W$ consists of non-negative off-diagonal entries and zero diagonal entries.
 The graph Laplacian matrix, also known as the combinatorial graph Laplacian matrix, is defined as